 3. Defective thermostat

 The problem may arise with a thermostat that is faulty and not reading exact temperatures.
 This will make the AC shut down prematurely before it can spread cool air to all the areas (or it could make the room temperature freezing, and stay on longer than expected).
 If you have different thermostats in your home with a zone control system, a failure in a single thermostat will result in unevenly cooling in that area.

 4. Leaky air ducts

 It’s easy to ignore the critical role of the ducts to evenly distribute the air around the house.
 If the ducts leak the air, the cool air will get away, and the air temperature will be raised heading towards the vents.
 This air conditioner problem can happen when the vents linked to the leaky ducts encounter a visible loss of cooling, and then the entire system will experience the trouble.
 A professional must be hired to seal the ducts properly.

 5. An overaged AC

 Uneven cooling can signify that your air conditioner is approaching its expiry date, and it’s no longer able to deliver.
 Check your AC’s age; if it’s over-the-hill and has passed 15+ years in your home, it’s time for a replacement.
-Even an air conditioner system working for more than ten years might be ready to expire.
-Before new air conditioner installation, call for a professional.
-There can be some budget-friendly repairs that will help the AC working for a few years more.
+Even an air conditioning system working for more than ten years might be ready to expire.
+Before new air conditioner installation, call Quick Air at 1300 730 896.
+We provide budget-friendly repairs that will help the AC working for a few years more.

 Lastly, there is not a one-size-fits-all solution.
-Try to schedule a regular HVAC maintenance visit with a pro to handle cooling and heating problems with the changes in seasons.
+Try to schedule a regular air conditioner maintenance visit to avoid cooling problems with the changes in seasons.